CloudNGU/trophyPatcher/README.md

 Press X to run the sample, wait for trophys to setup and run trophax OR. press X and unlock whatever trophy you want, you dont NEED trophax to use this!

-(if you get an NP-6183-8, error followed by "Cannot Start The Application", on the modded game, delete the origianl trophy set from ur0:user/00/trophy/data/!)
+(if you get an NP-6183-8, error followed by "Cannot Start The Application", on the np_trophy sample, delete the original trophy set from ur0:user/00/trophy/data/! also please note NP-6172-6	means the trophy is allredy unlocked)

 Credit to @motoharu-gosuto for Trophy Decryption!